Skip to content

 Privacy

-This page describes what Agent Mode AI collects, why, how long it is kept, and how to change the choice.
+This page describes what Agent Mode AI collects, why, how long it is kept, and where it lives.
 The publication's job is enterprise IT analysis; the privacy posture should match the standard the publication holds vendors to.

 The default